IBM/dbb-zappbuild/REPORT.md

 The reports is meant to be used to start the collaboration process with the other application teams about their adoption process of the shared resource, typically a copybook.
 A future idea is to use the reports to add files to the build list so that the consuming application can built their impacted files.

-### Pre-requisites
+### Functional Overview

-Technically, this feature analyzes the list of changed files for the current application and then queries the collections of other applications within the DBB WebApp.
-Therefore, to fully analyze cross application impacts, the other applications must also be part of and processed through the CI/CD pipeline with DBB.
-It requires a DBB WebApp repository connection.
+Technically, this feature analyzes the files of the calculated and provided build list including the identified changed files of the current pipeline execution.
+Based on this list, the feature queries the collections of other applications within the DBB WebApp.
+To fully analyze cross application impacts, other applications must also be part of and be processed through the CI/CD pipeline with DBB.

+It is available on all build types leveraging a DBB repository client connection, such as `--impactBuild`, `--mergeBuild` or `--fullBuild`.
+It is allowing operating in two modes:

+**Simple** mode will allow the identification and report of direct impacted files, supported scenario are:

+Sample Scenario 1 - A changed copybook COPYA in Application App-A is referenced by programs in Application App-B, App-C. The reporting of external impacts will document the programs of the external impacted applications.

+Sample Scenario 2 - A changed sub submodule SUBPGMA in Application App-A is included as an object deck in multiple other applications through processing a linkcard (static linkage).
+The sub module SUBPGMA can even be an impacted file of a copybook change in App-A.

+**Deep** mode will perform the simple analysis first, and then pass its results back into the analysis process to allow to find further impacted futher files which are impacted by the already idenfitied impacted files.

+Sample Scenario 1 - A changed copybook COPYA in Applicatoin App-A is referenced by a submodule in Application App-B and App-C. The reporting will identify the submodules in App-B and App-C first and will then identify in its extended analyis the linkcards used to create the binaries.

 ### Configuration